-There is usually a Question and Answer session at the end of talks.
+There is usually a Question and Answer session at the end of the talks.

 The experts are there to help.
 And it doesn’t matter what your level of knowledge is.
-You could have been researching your family history for a number of years or you may have just started on your genealogy journey.
+You could have been researching your family history for many years or you may have just started on your genealogy journey.

 The point is that they will have met people from all walks of life and will have different levels of skill.